Safety Kameron Kelly waived by Steelers after he was arrested for alleged altercation with police

 Kelly, 23, faces two charges of making terroristic threats and one charge of resisting arrest, according to the criminal complaint.

-The Steelers confirmed they had waived Kelly in a news release and said they were promoting safety Marcus Allen.
+The Steelers confirmed they had waived Kelly in a news release and said they were promoting safety Marcus Allen from the practice squad.

 According to the criminal complaint, an employee at Mario's Southside Saloon told a Pittsburgh police officer that Kelly was being disorderly.
 When the officer told Kelly to leave, he became confrontational, the document says.
 The officer was working security at the bar, which had been approved by the department, the complaint says.